September 25, 2005

-It’s a popular contemporary notion that if you are devoted to God and obedient to His commands, then your life will be easy and pleasant.
+It’s common to think that if you are devoted to God and obedient to His commands, then your life will be easy and pleasant.
 Paul’s experience illustrates that the opposite is true: the life of a faithful servant of God is often fraught with pain and struggle.
 Nevertheless, Alistair Begg draws our attention to the evidence of God’s providence that prepared Paul for difficulty, assuring us that God continues to change, protect, and guide the lives of believers.

 27When the seven days were almost completed, the Jews from Asia, seeing him in the temple, stirred up the whole crowd and laid hands on him, 28crying out, “Men of Israel, help!
 This is the man who is teaching everyone everywhere against the people and the law and this place.
 Moreover, he even brought Greeks into the temple and has defiled this holy place.”
 29For they had previously seen Trophimus the Ephesian with him in the city, and they supposed that Paul had brought him into the temple.
 30Then all the city was stirred up, and the people ran together.
 They seized Paul and dragged him out of the temple, and at once the gates were shut.
 31And as they were seeking to kill him, word came to the tribune of the cohort that all Jerusalem was in confusion.
 32He at once took soldiers and centurions and ran down to them.
 And when they saw the tribune and the soldiers, they stopped beating Paul.
 33Then the tribune came up and arrested him and ordered him to be bound with two chains.
 He inquired who he was and what he had done.
 34Some in the crowd were shouting one thing, some another.
 And as he could not learn the facts because of the uproar, he ordered him to be brought into the barracks.
 35And when he came to the steps, he was actually carried by the soldiers because of the violence of the crowd, 36for the mob of the people followed, crying out, “Away with him!”